 Software and Availability of eBooks

 We didn’t run into any complications when downloading the Sony Connect software using the CD-ROM that was included.
 Sony Connect is a lot like iTunes in appearance and aesthetics, and it only took two clicks for our connected reader to receive books — although if you have a Mac, you’ll need to drag and drop the files yourself.

-The Sony’s online bookstore appears to be expanding its book selection and it now has over 20,000 titles.
-However, there is far less titles than the Amazon Kindle’s 90,000 books.
+Sony’s online bookstore appears to be expanding its book selection and it now has over 20,000 titles.
+However, there are far fewer titles than the Amazon Kindle’s 90,000 books.
 The cost appears to be similar to the standard retailers.
 Nicolas Sparks’ The Choice, for example, was being sold for $10.19 and Malcolm Gladwell Blink was 7.99.
 All of the listed titles put on Amazon and Amazon Kindle are priced the same.